fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 ```

 **Usage:**\
-*GetRide* is polled every couple of seconds after a ride has been created and until the ride has a status of *`RideStatus.MATCHED`*.\
+*GetRide* is polled every couple of seconds after creating a ride until the ride has a status of *`RideStatus.MATCHED`*.\
-Afterwards, polled every 20-90 seconds throughout the trip to update the ride's estimated price, its time to destination, its *RideStatus* if it's been canceled by the driver, etc..
+Afterwards, it is polled every 20-90 seconds throughout the trip to update the ride's estimated price, time to destination, *RideStatus* if the driver cancels, etc.

 <h4 id="passenger-api__edit-ride">EditRide</h4> <!-- markdownlint-disable-line MD033 -->